marcosjacinto/terraform-gcp-project-settings/README.md

 terraform apply "terraform.plan"
 ```

-When asked, inform your billing account ID.
+When asked, inform your billing account ID and project id.